Want to know more? — Subscribe

 For patients, this means better access to healthcare since they are not limited to their geography in choosing a vendor.
 For healthcare providers, this means better care and prevention strategies.
 For telemedicine app developers and businesses in this space, it means a widely distributed service within the fastest-growing industries right now.

 These days, there is still a swath of the population who have never tried telehealth options as a part of their healthcare.
 According to a recent survey, only 41% of Americans are telehealth users, citing convenience and the ability to speak to the provider of their choice the top two reasons why.
-So what benefits are there to attract a new customer?
+Before learning about how to develop a telemedicine app you should understand why it is crucial for patients.

 Making Healthcare More Accessible